Bridgerule

 Bude, with its beaches and town amenities, is the closest resort area - about 5 miles north-west.
 The Bude Canal, one of the last remaining tub-boat canals in England, terminates at Bude and was historically used to transport sand inland as agricultural fertiliser.
 Holsworthy in Devon is the nearest town to the east.
 Launceston is about 12 miles south.

 This part of the Cornwall-Devon border is among the least visited areas in either county.
 Holiday accommodation in Bridgerule is in farm cottages and rural properties - primarily used by those who want access to Bude’s beaches at lower accommodation costs, or who want a genuinely quiet agricultural setting.
+The Tamar Otter and Wildlife Centre at North Petherwin is about 12 miles south-east and runs daily feeding sessions.
+Local lanes see little traffic outside the school run, making them good for cycling, particularly along the B3254 toward Bude.

 Places to Stay in Bridgerule